Pacific Science CenterBringing science to life.

-As part of Pacific Science Center’s Portal to the Public initiative, the Science Communication Fellowship provides training and ongoing opportunities for local scientists, engineers, researchers and other science-based professionals to engage with the public at Pacific Science Center about their work.
+Since 2007, Pacific Science Center’s core Portal to the Public effort, the Science Communication Fellowship Program, has provided local STEM-based professionals with training and ongoing opportunities to engage with the public about their work.

 Who can be a Science Communication Fellow?

 Any individual who holds a bachelor’s degree, uses STEM in their work, and is located in the Puget Sound region is eligible to apply.
 We have trained Fellows from many academic, research, government, and industry organizations.

 Fellows begin by taking a multi-week Science Communication Course to improve their skills in effectively engaging public audiences.
 This course:

 - Offers practice in techniques for discussing complex topics